About Us

 Co-Founder

-Tomáš Ginzel is currently studying an MSc program in Political science with a specialization in International Relations at the University of Amsterdam, where he completed his BSc as well.
+Tomáš Ginzel has finished an MSc program in Political Science with a specialization in International Relations at the University of Amsterdam, where he completed his BSc as well.
+He is continuing his studies at Leiden University, where he follows an MSc program in Global and Colonial History.
 He also followed a minor in Conflict Studies.
 His academic interests include the study of modern history, conflict dynamics, the rise of nationalism, and the political economy of development.
-His area of research mainly focuses on developmental and conflict studies, with a keen focus on Europe and the Middle East.
+His area of research mainly focuses on developmental and conflict studies, with a keen focus on Europe, Middle East, and Asia.

 Juraj Bystriansky